abhinav-reddy-a/Complaint-Management-System/README.md

 MySQL

 ## Clone This Repo
-Add API keys in config > dev.js in CMD, mnavigate to this particular folder and run
+Add API keys in config > dev.js
+In CMD, mnavigate to this particular folder and run
 `$ npm install`
 `$ node server.js`